-The Medicaid benefit is the same regardless of whether someone qualifies for Medicaid under federal or state guidelines; that is, there is no difference in the services provided under federally-funded or state-funded Medicaid.
+The Medicaid benefit is the same regardless of whether someone qualifies for Medicaid under federally or state guidelines; that is, there is no difference in the services provided under federally-funded or state-funded Medicaid.

-- Qualified non-citizens who entered the U.S. before August 22, 1996;

-- Qualified non-citizens who entered on or after August 22, 1996 after a five-year waiting period, with the following humanitarian-based exceptions, who are exempt from the five-year waiting period:

-- Refugees, asylees or granted withholding of deportation
+- Qualified non-citizens who entered the U.S. before August 22, 1996; - Qualified non-citizens who entered after August 22, 1996 after a 5-year waiting period, with the following humanitarian-based exceptions, who are exempt from the 5-year waiting period: - Refugees, asylees or granted withholding of deportation; - Cuban/Haitian entrants; - o Amerasians: - Trafficking victims; - Iraqi or Afghan special immigrant status; - Afghanistan Humanitarian Parolees Limited Time (Paroled into the U.S. between July 31, 2021, and September 30, 2023)

-- Cuban/Haitian entrants

-- Amerasians

-- Trafficking victims

-- o Iraqi or Afghan special immigrant status

-- Afghanistan Humanitarian Parolees